pritykinlab/pritykinlab_onboarding/README.md

 ## Using the Terminal
 1. Know some unix commands.
 I would not memorize commands, just do what you can to get the job done.
 Know stuff about directory navigation everything else is extra: https://www.geeksforgeeks.org/linux-tutorial/

+## VSCode
+If you don't know how to create a file in terminal, install VSCode.
+1. Opne VSCode
+2. Go to the extension icon on the left then search for `Remote - SSH`
+3. Download `Remote - SSH`
+4. Go to the bottom icon with a computer and some circle on the bottom right
+5. Add ssh host (there is plus button next to window)
+6. New popup and type in you username and password as done for terminal
+7. choose the top option for adding a configuration

 ## Set up Miniconda on Argo
 Miniconda is the primary way to download packages into a self-contained environments.